 He stares at me a little longer but eventually seems to see something he agrees with (God knows what) and leaves me alone to grieve.

 I sit down on the grass beside the gravestone, reach into my coat pocket and let my fingers drift across crumpled velvet.
-I don’t quite dare take the mask out into my hands, even though I know that this section of the graveyard is deserted but somehow the smooth fabric comforts me.
+I don’t quite dare to take the mask out into my hands, even though I know that this section of the graveyard is deserted, but somehow the smooth fabric comforts me.
 It’s a stark reminder that, to the Scorpionette, Rory was just another superhero to beat into the ground (or, more specifically, into a fire extinguisher).